AMB-0/RLND-Project1/docs/Report.md

 # Project 1 - Banana collector agent

 The current Report.md file summarizes the implementation, algorithm used and the results obtained in the Project 1 of the Udacity's Deep Reinforcement Learning Nanodegree.
-For a brief description of the project, environment and how to get started, please check the README.md file.
+For a brief description of the project, environment and how to get started, please check the <a href="../README.md">README.md</a> file.
 This document is structured as follows:

 <br/>